dovedevic/Ultrasonic-Speaker/handheld/README.md

 # Handheld Build

-Before I made the handheld device, I made sure the breadboard version worked before I transfered everything.
+Before I made the handheld device, I made sure the breadboard version worked before I transferred everything.
 This got me in the ballpark for the capacitance and resistance values I needed for the frequency and duty cycle.
-Using an oscilliscope was mighty useful.
+Using an oscilloscope was mighty useful.
 I trimmed my circuit to 40kHz.

 <p align="center"><img src="../img/build-01.jpg" width="500"></p>

-After making the breadboard design and ensuring it worked, I moved the design onto a skiny PCB.
+After making the breadboard design and ensuring it worked, I moved the design onto a skinny PCB.
 I included a power barrel jack and internal 18v (2x9v batteries) power source, switched by a three-position toggle switch.
-I exposed certain posts / wires so I could easily troubleshoot and refine the oscillator with my oscilliscope.
+I exposed certain posts / wires so I could easily troubleshoot and refine the oscillator with my oscilloscope.

 <p align="center"><img src="../img/build-02.jpg" width="500"></p>

 I then built a triangular parallel transducer array by hot gluing them together and soldering copper wire to each one.
 The ends were terminated with female headers so that I can connect it to the board I made earlier.
-I wanted to make a hexagon / circle, but did not have enough transmitting transducers (although I think I could've gotten away with using recieving transducers).
+I wanted to make a hexagon / circle, but did not have enough transmitting transducers (although I think I could've gotten away with using receiving transducers).
 I think the distance between transducers is important, but I don't have any evidence / tests.
 I glued them as close together as possible.

 <p align="center"><img src="../img/build-03.jpg" width="500"></p>

-Using my 3D printer (Crealty Ender 3 Max Neo), I printed an eclosure (head.stl) for the transducer array.
+Using my 3D printer (Crealty Ender 3 Max Neo), I printed an enclosure (head.stl) for the transducer array.

 <p align="center"><img src="../img/build-04.jpg" width="500"></p>